omaralfaqih6/breast_cancer_wisconsin/README.md

 The features in this dataset are derived from digitized images, meaning that inconsistencies in measurement devices, individuals involved, resolution and lighting could also affect data quality.
 This variability can introduce noise, reducing the reliability and repeatability of predictions.

 5. Model Selection and Evaluation Strategy:
-While the original study used MSM-T, we evaluated several modern models, including logistic regression, decision trees and support vector machines (SVM).
+While the original study used MSM-T, we evaluated several modern models, including logistic regression, decision trees, support vector machines (SVM) and KNN.
 To handle uncertainty and improve robustness, we performed cross-validation and hyperparameter tuning across different algorithms.
 In a medical context where accuracy alone is not enough, we used metrics like precision, recall, F1-score, and ROC-AUC, especially to minimize false negatives, where a malignant tumor might be misclassified as benign—an outcome that carries serious clinical risk.

 6. Dependency on Data Quality: